venetucci/personal-website/_pages/fibers.md

 <i>Produced by Dr. Emeline Brulé & Michelle Venetucci.
 Materials include cotton fabric, cotton batting, polyester thread.
 Sewn using a domestic sewing machine and programmable Singer Futura Quartet embroidery machine.
 Designed and produced using Inkscape, Ink/Stitch, Singer Futura Quartet software, Stable Diffusion, ChatGPT.</i><br>
 <br>
 <div class="negative-margin-small"></div>
-For this project, we used Stable Diffusion to generate images of letters of the alphabet, which were then converted into a vector that was sent to a programmable embroidery machine.
+For this project, Emeline and Michelle used Stable Diffusion to generate images of letters of the alphabet, which were then converted into a vector that was sent to a programmable embroidery machine.

 <div class="row image-wrap">
   <div class="column-3">